Wagtail’s user interface is built with:

 Start with the HTML templates, build as much of the UI as you can in HTML alone.
 Ensure it is accessible and follows the CSS guidelines.

 Create the controller file in our

 client/src/controllersfolder, along with its tests (see Testing) and Storybook stories.

-For initialisation, consider which controller lifecycle methods to use, if any (
+For initialization, consider which controller lifecycle methods to use, if any (

 If relevant, also consider how to handle the controlled element being removed from the DOM